Doctor of Nursing Practice (DNP)

 • Prior to starting clinical rotations, students will submit a criminal background check and toxicology screen (medicinal marijuana is prohibited) and other clinical clearance requirements outlined in the DNP and Post Graduate APRN Certificate Student Handbook.
 Failure to provide these items will result in a failure to progress or program dismissal.
 Positive toxicology results and/or criminal background checks that do not meet NMSU School of Nursing clinical clearance requirements can result in program dismissal.
 Individuals with potential criminal background issues should consult the New Mexico Board of Nursing for advisement prior to applying to the program.

-The NMSU Nurse Anesthesiology program requires a minimum of 2550 hours clinical hours.
+The NMSU Nurse Anesthesiology program requires a minimum of 2000 hours clinical hours.
 Clinical hours are defined by COA as follows: “Clinical hours include time spent in the actual administration of anesthesia (i.e., anesthesia time) and other time spent in the clinical area.
 Examples of other clinical time would include in-house call, pre-anesthesia assessment, postanesthetic assessment, patient preparation, operating room preparation, and time spent participating in clinical rounds.”
-Hours spent in simulation training or in DNP project practica do not count as clinical hours.
+Hours spent in simulation training or in DNP project do not count as clinical hours.

-General policies for clinical practicum experiences:
+General policies for clinical experiences:

 Frequently Asked Questions (FAQ)